hasenbanck/toa/SPECIFICATION.md

 ### 6.1 Compression

-1. Write header with appropriate configuration
+1. Write header with appropriate configuration including block size exponent
 2. For each block of input data:
     - Track cumulative uncompressed offset
     - Initialize BLAKE3 hasher with appropriate offset
     - Compress the block with LZMA while updating the hasher
+    - Determine if this is a full or partial block
     - At block completion, determine finalization:
         - **If this is the first block and no more data follows** (single-block file):
           Create the hash as root hash.
         - **Otherwise** (multi-block file or more blocks coming):
           Create the hash as non-root hash (chaining value).
     - Calculate Reed-Solomon parity of the hash/CV
+    - Set compressed size field with MSB flag (0 for full block, 1 for partial block)
-    - Write: compressed size, compressed data, block trailer
+    - Write: compressed size (with flag), compressed data, block trailer
 3. Write end-of-blocks marker
 4. **For multi-block files**: Merge all block chaining values to compute root hash **For single-block files**: The root hash is already in the block trailer
 5. Calculate Reed-Solomon parity of root hash
-6. Write final trailer
+6. Write final trailer with total uncompressed size

 ### 6.2 Decompression

 #### Sequential Mode

-1. Verify header and parse configuration
+1. Verify header and parse configuration including block size
+2. Track number of full blocks processed
-2. For each block until end-of-blocks marker:
+3. For each block until end-of-blocks marker:
-    - Read compressed size
+    - Read compressed size with MSB flag
     - If size is zero, end block processing
+    - Extract actual compressed size (absolute value)
+    - Determine block type from MSB (0 = full, 1 = partial)
     - Read and decompress block data
     - Read block trailer
     - Verify chaining value (with RS correction if needed)
     - Accumulate for final hash verification
-3. Merge all chaining values to compute expected root hash
+4. Merge all chaining values to compute expected root hash
-4. Verify against final trailer (with RS correction if needed)
+5. Verify against final trailer (with RS correction if needed)

 #### Parallel Mode

-1. Parse header
+1. Parse header including block size
 2. Scan all block headers to build offset table or dispatch block to worker threads once sequentially read
 3. Distribute blocks to worker threads